 Timeline

-The Direct Elections Manual defines a Grievance as “An allegation that a Candidate, a Slate, a Slate’s Campaign Worker(s), or a Campaign Team have violated the Manual”.
-If you wish to file a Grievance Report Form, please download the form, fill it out as appropriate, and email it to Elections Chair at sgaElections@northeastern.edu.
-You can also contact her with any questions.
+The Presidential Elections Manual defines a Grievance as “An allegation that a Candidate, a Slate, a Slate’s Campaign Worker(s), or a Campaign Team have violated the Manual.”
+If you wish to file a Grievance Report Form, email the Director of Elections at sgaElections@northeastern.edu.

 Grievences